Skip to main content

 When I read on The Register that a Harry Potter magic-wand infrared TV remote control had come out, my mind immediately began bubbling with possibilities.
 I wanted to build one, of course, but there are all sorts of entertaining things you could do with a magic wand.
 If you included, say, a microcontroller with Bluetooth, you could use it as a remote control for giving presentations.

-However, as prototypes are generally a bit clunkier than the finished product, it would never fit inside such a slim staff.
-So what sort of enclosure would be suitable for housing a prototype and getting started with the motion sensing?
-Then the idea popped into my head that I could build it in an empty vibrator casing.
-It would have roughly the right shape and far more space inside.
+However, as prototypes are generally a bit bigger than the finished product, it would never fit inside such a slim staff.
+So what sort of enclosure would have enough space inside for the prototype, and roughly the shape of a magic wand?
+Then the idea popped into my head that I could use an empty vibrator casing.

 IC bug sculpture